-8.5 A horizontal cylindrical duct of diamond-shaped cross section (Fig. 8.17) carries air at 35°C. Since almost all thermal resistance is in the natural convection b.l. on the outside, take $T_w$ to be approximately 35°C. $T\infty = 25$ °C. Estimate the heat loss per meter of duct if the duct is uninsulated.
+8.5 An uninsulated horizontal cylindrical duct of diamond-shaped cross section (Fig. 8.17) carries air at 35°C. Since almost all thermal resistance is in the natural convection b.l. on the outside, take $T_w$ to be approximately 35°C. $T{\infty} = 25$ °C. Estimate the natural convection heat loss per meter of duct.
 By how much might the result change if the b.l. were to separate at the corners?
 [Q = 24.0 W/m.]

-- 8.6 A 3 m high, electrically heated panel in a wall delivers 75 W/m to still air an 18°C room.
+- 8.6 A 3 m high, electrically heated panel in a wall delivers 175 W/m to still air an 18°C room.
+Radiation from the panel can be approximated as uniform at 100 W/m.
 What is the average temperature of the panel?
 What is the temperature at the top?
 At the bottom?
 Hint: The temperature at the bottom of the panel is 18°C. - 8.7 Find pipe diameters and wall temperatures for which the film condensation heat transfer coefficients given in Table 1.1 are valid.
 Assume the vapor to be at 1 atm.
 Note that you will need to locate data for benzene, which is not covered in App.
 A; this kind of hurdle is common in engineering. - 8.8 Consider Example 8.6.
 What value of wall temperature (if any), or what height of the plate, would result in a laminar-to-turbulent transition at the bottom in this example? - 8.9 A plate spins, as shown in Fig. 8.18, in a vapor that rotates synchronously with it.
 Neglect earth-normal gravity and calculate $Nu_L$ as a result of film condensation.
-Hint: Note the aspects of this problem that are similar to the rotating horizontal disk discussed on page 450. - 8.10 A laminar liquid film at $T{\rm sat}$ flows down a vertical wall that is also at $T{\rm sat}$ .
+Hint: Note the aspects of this problem that are similar to the rotating horizontal disk discussed on page 452. - 8.10 A laminar liquid film at $T{\text{sat}}$ flows down a vertical wall that is also at $T{\text{sat}}$ .
 Flow is fully developed and the film thickness is $\delta_o$ .
 Along a particular horizontal line, the wall temperature drops to a lower value, $T_w$ , and it is kept at that temperature everywhere below.
 Call the line where the wall temperature changes x = 0.
-If the region adjacent to the film is saturated vapor of the flowing liquid, calculate $\delta(x)$ , $\operatorname{Nu}x$ , and $\operatorname{Nu}L$ , where x = L is the bottom edge of the wall.
+If the region adjacent to the film is saturated vapor of the flowing liquid, calculate $\delta(x)$ , Nux, and NuL, where x = L is the bottom edge of the wall.
 (Neglect any transition behavior in the neighborhood of x = 0.)
 Hint: Begin with eqn.
 (8.55).